davidoc23/TechHomeProject/README_david_contribution.md

   - Supported device discovery, control, and state management in the backend logic.

 - **Device and Automation Management**
-  - Developed logic to toggle all smart lights (including Home Assistant devices) via backend endpoints.
+  - Developed logic to toggle all Home Assistant smart lights via backend endpoints.
   - Maintained and improved automation execution for Home Assistant devices in `scheduler.py`.

 - **Device Action Logging and User-Based Analytics**